-Most people probably don't know (or care) that we have 7 different types of memory.
+Most people probably don't know that we have 7 different types of memory.

 If your job involves critical tasks that require optimum cognitive functioning, however, you should know about how your brain processes new information, creates memories, and quickly recalls the necessary information when you make those critical split-second decisions.